Team-Pivot/goniometer-api/README.md

 ## Installation

-In order to use this api, you should have node v12+ running on your system, as well as a MySQL v8 database running.
+In order to use this api, you should have node v12+ running on your system, a MySQL v8 database running, and Apache version 2.4 sebserver.
 If you need to set up node, you can follow this [install node with nvm](https://nodesource.com/blog/installing-node-js-tutorial-using-nvm-on-mac-os-x-and-ubuntu/) tutorial.
 To install MySQL version 8, follow this [MySQL 8.0 installation](https://dev.mysql.com/doc/refman/8.0/en/installing.html) tutorial.
+To install Apache, follow the installation guide for you platform [Download - Tha Apache HTTP Server Project](http://httpd.apache.org/download.cgi#apache24)

-Once you have both installed and configured, just clone this repository onto your system and do the following in the project's root folder:
+Once you have them installed and configured, just clone this repository onto your system and do the following in the project's root folder:

 ### Set up the databases